Learning and Information in Stochastic Networks and Queues: Introduction

-With this noted, the aim of this article is to introduce the reader to a few techniques which we believe are important for understanding the role of information and learning in queueing systems, as well as potential challenges.
-We do this first by providing examples of theoretical results applied to a queueing system.
-These initial examples provides motivation from which we can then survey recent work incorporating learning within queueing network analysis.
-Toward the end of this tutorial, we discuss the challenges in developing techniques from reinforcement learning for queueing systems.
+With this noted, the aim of this article is to introduce the reader to a few techniques and insights which we believe are important for understanding the role of learning and information in queueing systems, as well as potential challenges.